libp2p/docs/content/concepts/transports/webrtc.md

 - Security: WebRTC connections are encrypted using [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security).

-Browsers expose an API to establish WebRTC connections.
+ - Web API: Browsers expose an API to establish WebRTC connections.
 The [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) API allows two applications on different endpoints to communicate.

 ### Browser-to-Server

-libp2p WebRTC enables browsers to connect to public server nodes without those endpoints providing a TLS certificate within the browser's trustchain.
+libp2p WebRTC enables browsers nodes to connect to public server nodes without those endpoints providing a [TLS certificate](https://aws.amazon.com/what-is/ssl-certificate/) within the browser's trustchain.

-{{< alert icon="" context="info" text="When connecting to a WebSocket server, browsers require the server to present a TLS certificate signed by a trusted CA (certificate authority).
-Few nodes have such a certificate, which is the reason that WebSocket never saw widespread adoption in the libp2p network.
-WebRTC and WebTransport support encrypted communication without requiring a signed certificate from a trusted CA." />}}
+{{< alert icon="" context="info" text="When connecting to a WebSocket server, browsers require the server to present a TLS certificate signed by a trusted certificate authority (CA).
+Few libp2p nodes meet this requirement, primarily because it's hard to get a certificate in a decentralized manner.
+This is the reason that WebSocket never saw widespread adoption in the libp2p network.
+WebRTC (and [WebTransport](#comparing-webrtc-and-webtransport)) supports encrypted communication without requiring a signed certificate from a trusted CA." />}}

 In libp2p: